UBC-MDS/DSCI554_Project/Milestone1/proposal.md

 **Alternative hypothesis**: The level of programming experience prior to the MDS program influences a person's self-perceived difficulty regarding DSCI 512.

-We plane to analyze the survey results in the following ways: 1) exploratory data analysis (EDA) and 2) Regression Test.???
+We plan to analyze the survey results in the following ways:

+1) exploratory data analysis (EDA)
+- Summarize main characteristics of variables
+- Adjust assumption or method

+2) Regression Test
+- Perform tests and analyze results
+- Determine the effect of covariates on outcome
+- Change test if necessary

 ## Discuss the aspects of the UBC Office of Research Ethics document on Using Online Surveys that are relevant to your proposed survey.